MSavioti/code-analysis-code-smells/README.md

 # code-analysis-code-smells
-A code analysis project made for a college work.
+A code analysis project made to look for code smells in a project.

 It detects the following code smells: